anajilly/fizzbuzz_swiftnav/README.md

 See above for an example of running with the **-h** option which explains all the command line options.

 #####fizzbuzz default output for the first 10 Fibonacci numbers
-Note that, for clarity, 'echo' is appended on this commandline to add a linefeed after fizzbuzz terminates.
+Note that, for clarity, 'echo' is appended on this command-line to add a linefeed after fizzbuzz terminates.
 ```
 ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz 10 ; echo
 11BuzzFizzBuzzBuzzFizzFizzBuzzFizz8BuzzFizzBuzz34Fizz
 ```

-#####fizzbuzz output for the first 10 Fibonacci numbers with report seperators inserted.
+#####fizzbuzz output for the first 10 Fibonacci numbers with report separators inserted.
 Note that each response to a given F(n) is called a "report."
 When **-lf** is requested, a linefeed is inserted between the reports for each given F(n).
-When more than one report is indicated for a given F(n), all are given on one line, each seperated by a single space character.
+When more than one report is indicated for a given F(n), all are given on one line, each separated by a single space character.
 As mentioned earlier, the chosen order for multiple reports given on one line is the order they're listed in the spec.
 ```
 ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz -lf 10
 1